keithballdotnet/go-kms/README.md

 ## What is GO-KMS?

-GO-KMS is my attempt at creating a Key Management Service in GO.
+GO-KMS is a encryption Key Management Service in GO.
 Modelled extensively on AWS KMS behaviour, the API is used for symmetrical key management.
+It also offers as service functionality such as Encryption/Decryption.

 GO-KMS authentication is done using [HMAC-SHA256](http://en.wikipedia.org/wiki/Hash-based_message_authentication_code) over HTTPS.